 Competitive sports at Archbishop Carney include basketball, soccer, swimming, cross-country, golf, volleyball (girls) and track and field.
 Other sports are offered during our lunch period as part of an intramural program.
 The Performing Arts department is very strong in our school with over half the students participating in one of the many nationally recognized bands and choirs.
 We have several student-led service initiatives that promote social justice advocacy and outreach.

 Archbishop Carney is accredited by the BC Inspector of Independent Schools and is a member of the Catholic Independent Schools of the Vancouver Archdiocese (CISVA).
-The school is administered by a Regional Education Committee, with Tracy Francis as elected chairperson.
-The Principal is Henk Luyten.
+The school is administered by a Regional Education Committee, with Ken D'Sena as elected chairperson.
+The Principal is Len De Julius.